nucleome/docs/source/component_other.rst

 - The first row is a header about the column's name
 - The name of the first column is ``Title`` and the name of the second column is ``Regions``
 - You can add more annotation in other columns
-- Put the label of each region under the ``Title`` column and make sure that label is unique for each row.
+- Put the label of each region under the ``Title`` column and make sure that the label is unique for each row.
 - Genomic coordinates in the ``Regions`` column should be format as ``chrom:start-end`` (1-base)

-Clicking the ``plus button`` (|top-plus|) on the top menu bar and selecting ``Google Sheet or TSV`` component you will see the default interface of the Google Sheet viewer.
+Clicking the ``plus button`` (|top-plus|) on the top menu bar and selecting the ``Google Sheet or TSV`` component you will see the default interface of the Google Sheet viewer.
-You can load a demo data by clicking the ``load demo button``.
+You can load demo data by clicking the ``load demo button``.
 Next, you can use the mouse or the arrow keys to go through the region list.
 You can also search a region by its label using the region viewer shown at the bottom.
 It also supports multi-region visualization by using a comma to separate multiple regions.